kubestash/docs/docs/guides/volumesnapshot/deployment/index.md

               volumeSnapshotClassName: csi-snapshot-class
 ```
 Here,
-- `spec.sessions[*].addon.tasks[*].params.volumeSnapshotClassName` indicates the [VolumeSnapshotClass](https://kubernetes.io/docs/concepts/storage/volume-snapshot-classes/) to be used for volume snapshotting.
+- `spec.sessions[*].addon.tasks[*].params.volumeSnapshotClassName` indicates the [VolumeSnapshotClass](https://kubernetes.io/docs/concepts/storage/volume-snapshot-classes/) to be used for volume snapshotting. it should match with the `VolumeSnapshotClass` we created earlier.
 If we don't provide any then KubeStash use default `volumeSnapshotClass` for volume snapshotting.

 Let's create the `BackupConfiguration` object we have shown above.